Neizinp/tracyfy/README.md

 ### Creating Links
 1. Click the **link icon** on any requirement
-2. Select target requirement
+2. Select target requirement (can be from any project)
 3. Choose link type (relates to, depends on, conflicts with)

 ### Use Cases
 1. Switch to **"Use Cases"** view
-2. Click **"New Use Case"** to create
+2. Click **"Create New"** → **"New Use Case"**
-3. Define actors, preconditions, flows, and postconditions
+3. Define actors, preconditions, main flow, alternative flows, and postconditions
+4. Link to related requirements

+### Test Cases
+1. Switch to **"Test Cases"** view
+2. Click **"Create New"** → **"New Test Case"**
+3. Define test description and link to requirements
+4. Track verification status

-### Version History
+### Creating Baselines
+1. Switch to **"Baselines"** view
+2. Click **"Create Baseline"**
+3. Provide version name and description
+4. All current artifact revisions are captured

+### Global Library (Multi-Project)
-1. Click the **clock icon** in the header
+1. Click **"Library"** button
-2. View timeline of auto-saved versions
-3. Restore any previous version with one click
+2. Filter by project to see available artifacts
+3. Drag artifacts from library into current project
+4. Artifacts can be used in multiple projects simultaneously
+5. Editing an artifact updates it across all projects (global state)

+### Trash Bin
+1. Delete any artifact (moves to trash)
+2. Click **"Trash"** button to view deleted items
+3. Restore items or permanently delete

 ### Export Options
-- **PDF**: Professional document generation
+- **PDF**: Comprehensive document with cover page, table of contents, all artifacts, revision history
+  - Prompts for save location using modern file picker
+  - Includes project metadata and baseline information
 - **Excel**: Structured spreadsheet data
 - **JSON**: Full data backup/restore